JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: yes
 NS: in each window
-NS: the icon inthe top left corner
+NS: the icon in the top left corner
-NS: is the one defineing its mode
+NS: is the one defining its mode
 NS: so one can always go there and change
-NS: and the splitting and joining is liek in excell basicly
+NS: and the splitting and joining is like in excel basically
-    Dizzi Sternberg: back
+    DS: back

 JR: yes found that and figured out how to make the split go away. and i do not use excel :)

 NS: ok
 NS: bit hover over with the mouse
-NS: and select the functin onthe border
+NS: and select the function on the border
-NS: inthe start i tried toset up special windows which was suiting me better
+NS: in the start i tried to set up special windows which was suiting me better
 NS: but over time i found that keeping the default system is much more consistent
 NS: then change view mode (windows type)
-NS: rather tan fiddelign with custom view setups
+NS: rather tan fiddling with custom view setups

 JR: yes probably